faruksedik/airbnb-clone-project/README.md

 By implementing these measures, the project safeguards user data, secures financial transactions, and ensures the platform remains reliable and trustworthy for all participants.

+## CI/CD Pipeline

+Continuous Integration and Continuous Deployment (CI/CD) pipelines automate the process of testing, building, and deploying applications.
+They help ensure that new code changes are integrated smoothly into the project without breaking existing functionality and allow for faster, more reliable updates to the live application.

+In the Airbnb Clone project, the CI/CD pipeline is important because it:
+- Automatically tests the codebase for errors whenever new changes are pushed.
+- Builds the application into deployable artifacts using Docker containers.
+- Deploys updates to the server with minimal downtime and fewer manual errors.
+- Improves team collaboration by ensuring that the application remains stable during active development.

+### Tools Used
+- **GitHub Actions**: To automate testing, building, and deployment workflows.
+- **Docker**: To containerize the application, ensuring consistency across development, testing, and production environments.

+By implementing a CI/CD pipeline, the project becomes more scalable, resilient, and maintainable, allowing the development team to deliver new features and fixes efficiently.